HullUni-bioinformatics/ReproPhyloGalaxy/README.md

 1. clone or downlad and extract this repository
 2. cd ReproPhyloGalaxy
 3. ./INSTALL.sh

+You will be asked for sudo password

-*Note: After the installation is done the repository directory can be removed*
+*Note*: After the installation is done the repository directory can be removed

 ## Running Galaxy